 The Manager shall ensure that all revenues arising from SFTR Techniques, net of direct and indirect costs, are returned to the relevant Sub-Fund.
 To the extent that the Company engages in securities lending in respect of a Sub-Fund, it may appoint a securities lending agent which may receive a fee in relation to its securities lending activities.
 Any such securities lending agent may be an affiliate of the Depositary.
 Any operational costs arising from such securities lending activities shall be borne by the securities lending agent out of its fee.
-In addition, any direct and indirect operating cost arising from such securities lending cost arising from such securities lending activities lending activities incurred by the Investment Manager shall be reimbursed by the relevant Sub-Fund.
+In addition, any direct and indirect operating cost arising from such securities lending activities by the relevant Sub-Fund.